-"The total societal damage resulting from further application of this model of subsidising electricity generation in small hydropower plants for the next 10 years, on the basis of already operating plants alone, is estimated at more than BAM 40 million (EUR 20 million), and would be doubled if subsidies are approved for all the plants that have applied,” stated Miljević.
+"The total societal damage resulting from further application of this model of subsidizing electricity generation in small hydropower plants for the next 10 years is estimated at more than 40 million (EUR 20 million) on the basis of already operating parts alone; it would be doubled if they were approved for all the plants for which they have applied,” stated Miljević.

-“Considering that all electricity consumers in Bosnia and Herzegovina pay a fee for the development of renewable energy sources on their monthly electricity bills, it would make more sense to use the money for reducing energy wastage and sustainable renewables such as solar and wind.
-Hydropower plants bring much more harm than benefits, and this analysis once again proves this, this time exclusively from a financial feasibility angle”, stated Nataša Crnković, President of the Center for Environment.
+“Considering that all electricity consumers in Bosnia and Herzegovina pay for the development of renewable energy sources on their monthly electricity bill, it would make more sense to use the money for energy savings and sustainable renewables, such as solar and wind.
+Hydropower plants bring much more harm than benefit, and this analysis, once again, proves this.
+This time it's shown exclusively from a financial feasibility angle,” said Nataša Crnković, president of the Center for Environment.

-The system is highly attractive for investors and has caused a rush for concessions and subsidies, threatening almost every watercourse in Bosnia-Herzegovina.
+The system is highly attractive for investors and has caused a rush for concessions and subsidies which threatens almost every watercourse in Bosnia-Herzegovina.

-Bosnia and Herzegovina's Entity-level governments have mainly based their plans to fulfill their international binding targets for the share of renewable energy in total final energy consumption on building new capacity instead of reducing energy wastage.
-The current system for issuing concessions is complicated, chaotic and unbalanced, with excessive space for discretion in decision-making, which opens space for manipulation, corruption and unfair competition.
+Bosnia and Herzegovina's entity-level governments are mainly based on their plans to fulfill their international binding targets for renewable energy in total energy consumption.
+The current system for issuing concessions is complicated, chaotic, and unbalanced with space for discretion in decision-making which creates space for manipulation, corruption and unfair competition.

 This analysis has been carried out as part of the "Save the Blue Heart of Europe" campaign by RiverWatch and EuroNatur, in cooperation with local partners across the Balkans.